lukasxlabrie/rockPaperScissors/README.md

 ## License

-This project is open source and available under the [MIT
+This project is open source and available under the [MIT}

+## Psuedo Code
+// Start the game
+GET user's choice

+// Generate computer's choice randomly
+GENERATE computer's choice

+// Display both choices
+OUTPUT "Your choice: " + user's choice + "; Computer's choice: " + computer's choice

+// Determine the winner
+IF user's choice BEATS computer's choice THEN
+    OUTPUT "You won!"
+ELSE IF computer's choice BEATS user's choice THEN
+    OUTPUT "You lost!"
+ELSE
+    OUTPUT "It's a draw!"

+// End the game